-Box 2: Land Committees and traditional leadership in Zambézia province, Mozambique
+Box 2.
+Land Committees and traditional leadership in Zambézia province, Mozambique

-On the one hand, the provincial government land services and the NGO the Rural Association for Mutual Support (ORAM) have been working with local land committees that have been established as part of the land tenure reform programme.
+On the one hand, the provincial government land services and the NGO ORAM have been working with local land committees that have been established as part of the land tenure reform programme.
 These bodies, in terms of this sector legislation, become the legally empowered institution for the management of community land in a particular area, once a community has decided to delimit and register its land.
-On the other hand, the decree (Decreto 15/2000) that re-institutes the colonial era institution of "official" traditional leadership (now termed "community representatives" and in operation country-wide) includes a land management function as one of the attributed powers.
-In several cases where private land applications have been made by outsiders to an area, there have been disputes as to whether the local land committee or the official "community representative" (or indeed a general meeting of community members called for the purpose) is the institution that ought to be consulted.
-These institutions can also mirror local level power struggles; the land committee for Bajone is dominated by members of the local Catholic congregation, perhaps reflecting the influence of its donor "partner", whilst the local chief (and now newly elected community representative), is a Muslim.
+On the other hand, the decree (Decreto 15/2000) that re-institutes the colonial era institution of 'official' traditional leadership (now termed 'community representatives' and in operation country-wide) includes a land management function as one of the attributed powers.
+In several cases where private land applications have been made by outsiders to an area, there have been disputes as to whether the local land committee or the official 'community representative' (or indeed a general meeting of community members called for the purpose) is the institution that ought to be consulted.
+These institutions can also mirror local level power struggles; the land committee for Bajone is dominated by members of the local Catholic congregation, perhaps reflecting the influence of its donor 'partner', whilst the local chief (and now newly elected community representative), is a Muslim.
 Not surprisingly, both assert their right to be consulted on land issues affecting the community.